Orthotics Eastwood & North Adelaide

 1. Biomechanical Examination (BME)

 Your practitioner will perform a biomechanical assessment of your hips, knees, ankle, and feet.
 This BME is important to make sure that the orthotic prescription is going to meet your body type, feet, and your sporting/running needs.
-Orthotics can be used to aid in the treatment of runners knee pain, Achilles tendonitis, heel pain, hamstring strains, shin splints, lower back pain and lateral knee pain.
+Orthotics can be used to aid in the treatment of runners knee, Achilles tendonitis, heel pain, plantar fasciitis, knee pain, hamstring strains, shin splints, lower back pain and iliotibial band friction syndrome.

 Our podiatrists will perform a 64 point computerized gait analysis from head to toe.
 This is done while you walk and/or run.
 They will replay the video footage and inform you how this walking pattern impacts your body.